tachyons-css/tachyons-docs/README.md

 Notes during early WIP stage:

-* To add new routes, currently you need to add it to both `src/paths.js` and `src/routes.js`.
+* IMPORTANT: Anytime you add a new react route, you currently need to add it in two places.
+It must be in `src/paths.js` and either `src/routes.js` or write it in your html as `<Link to="docs/elements/images" ../>`.
+Thinking of a dynamic solution so you only have to write it once..